-2.5.2 CyberSafety
+2.5.2 Cyber Resilience (1 October 2024)

-Cyber security is a key safety concern in the implementation of autonomous and remote control functions.
-Established cyber security requirements tailored to the marine and offshore industries can be found in the ABS Guide for Cybersecurity Implementation for the Marine and Offshore Industries.
-Autonomous and remote control functions are to comply with the cyber security requirements in 5/2.9.
+Cyber resilience is a key safety concern in the implementation of autonomous and remote control functions.
+Cyber resilience requirements can be found in Sections 4-9-13 and 4-9-14 of the Marine Vessel Rules.
+Autonomous and remote control functions are to comply with the cyber resilience requirements in 5/2.9.

-2.5.3 Software
+2.5.3 Software and Hardware (1 October 2024)

-Verification of software used in the systems, their integration and management throughout the life cycle of the functions is an important element.
+Verification of software and hardware used in the systems, their integration and management throughout the life cycle of the functions is an important element.
 Autonomous and remote control functions are to comply with the requirements in 5/3.3.